 - Delay in seeking medical treatment.
 This is one of the easiest ways for a defendant to show that you’ve failed to mitigate your damages.
-Indiana has very few requirements that injured people are required to follow, but if you do not go to the doctor or do not follow your doctor’s advice, AND you are worse off because of these actions this result in not obtaining a full recovery.
+Indiana has very few requirements that injured people are required to follow, but if you do not go to the doctor or do not follow your doctor’s advice, AND you end up worse off because of it, your recovery of damages will be reduced.

 - Seek treatment from a chiropractor (or any other medical professional) who contacts you following an injury.
 These solicitors are sure to be on the insurance company’s radar, and doing business with them will oftentimes lead to significantly lower settlement offers.
 You can’t win your case without help, so it’s important to use common sense when assembling your team—you want it loaded with people who are looking out for your best interests.
 So, for example, if you get a phone call out of the blue encouraging you to get checked out at a particular facility, ask yourself: Is this person really on my team?
 Or are they trying to cash in on my misfortune?
 In most cases, the second option is probably closer to the truth.

 - Give a statement to the at-fault party’s insurance company without first speaking to an attorney.
 No matter how well-mannered its representatives are, this insurance company is your opponent.
 They have an ethical and financial responsibility to their employers do what they can to pay you the least amount of money possible.
 This does not automatically mean that they will be surly, angry or aggressive.
 Most of the best insurance adjustors do their best to be nice and polite.
 It is human nature to be nice to people who are nice to you.
 And they use this to your disadvantage.